kokes/jManipulate/README.md

 Different folks can use this differently.
 A couple scenarios come to mind:

 - **Web coders** - when converting a PSD into HTML and CSS, one might be trapped in an "edit CSS, switch to a browser, reload, think, switch back to the editor" kind of pickle.
-With jManipulate, you can
+With jManipulate, you can simplify this process by marking the properties that may be troublesome and where you're unsure about their "correct" value.

+- **Project managers** - while you're checking the team's work, you may have some objections and want changes to be made.
+Instead of overlooking their shoulders, coders can use jManipulate and let you show them easily, what you had in mind.

+- **Clients of web design studios** - have you ever called a project manager saying "We'd like the logo to be just a tad higher/lower and the page border to be a bit more visible."?
+Everyone has.
+It is often difficult to express yourself and if the studio does implement jManipulate, you can be in charge of the changes you'd like to make.
+No coding skills required.
+It can even be used *on-site*, so that you can discuss the design changes while actually making them!

 Compatibility
 ---

+- **Webkit browsers (Safari, Chrome)** - no problems, works like a charm.
+- **Mozilla Firefox** - doesn't support some HTML 5 form elements, so instead of sliders, you only get textfields.
+So it works, but not as comfortably as it could.
+- **Opera** - TBA
+- **Internet Explorer** - no clue so far, sorry, Mac fag here.

+**Attention:** as jManipulate uses AJAX, it doesn't work in Firefox and Chrome using the `file://` protocol - or simply opening the HTML files in your browsers.
+In order to use it in these browsers, you need to either enable AJAX locally, or use jManipulate using `http`, that is e.g. `localhost` or a remote web server.

 Known imperfections
 ---

+- no support for `@import` so far
+- no support for multiple values within a property, say `margin: 4px 2px 2px 3px`

 Future functions
+---

+- autoload version
+- settings to adjust the behavior of jManipulate -- key mapping, custom styling